-Adorable black clay mezcal copitas (meaning little cups) featuring a whimsical face, individually handmade in Oaxaca, a region of southern México.
+A set of 2 adorable black clay mezcal copitas ("little cups" in Spanish) featuring a whimsical face, individually handmade in Oaxaca, a region of southern México.
 This design feature (with the face) is common throughout Oaxaca, and has been traced to the Monte Albán time period (the ancient Zapotec metropolis).
 Use these copitas for sipping mezcal or tequila; the wide mouth will help the spirit open up, releasing aromas and enhancing the tasting experience.
-You'll be transported to Oaxaca when sipping from these earthy, black clay vessels.
+You'll be transported to Oaxaca when sipping from these earthy little vessels.

 Make it a set, and pair with our black clay small plate (for holding salts / citrus slices) and black clay mezcal vessel.